adamsilver/adamsilver.io-jekyll/_drafts/2019-01-01-dont-use-ajax-to-remedy-personalised-content-on-cached-pages.md

 ## Effort

-Let's not forget the extra development effort required for this to happen.
-More scripts to write and test, more error handling to cover, it's harder to automate and changes the way in which automated functional tests are written.
-Whereever script is added there is a significantly higher chance of failure for some browsers.
+Extra design and development effort is required also.
+There is script to write and test, and it's harder to automate and changes the way in which automated functional tests are written.
+Whenever a script is added there is a significantly higher chance of failure for some browsers.

 ## Summary